 At Minnesota Street Project, 1275 Minnesota St., San Francisco

 8:30–9:30 PM | Reception & Book Signing

 At Museum of Craft and Design, 2569 Third St, San Francisco

 Lecture and Q&A only | $30 public, $25 MCD Members and students*

 Lecture, Q&A, Reception and Book Signing with Author | $60 public, $55 MCD Members and students*

-Proceeds will benefit March for our lives. *Members and students will be required to present current membership cards or student ID upon entry.
+A portion of the proceeds will benefit March for Our Lives. *Members and students will be required to present current membership cards or student ID upon entry.

 Support Designing Change: A Conversation with David Hogg

 We at the museum, like the rest of nation, have been inspired by Hogg and the Parkland students’ bold leadership and fearless commitment to better schools and the lives of youth.
 We invite you to be a part of this important dialogue as an event sponsor or underwriter.